zeeshanmcp12/terraform/README.md

 - Execute terraform init for the first time
   - Creates .terraform.lock.hcl to store/record the provider information.
 This is for guarantee if we want to exeucte terraform init in furture.
   - Create .terraform folder to contain provider related file.
 This folder has been git ignored.
+  - backend
+    - backend refers to the backend being used in terraform.
+It would be azurerm (for Azure) and local.
+So the attributes starting with backend relates to configuration as below:
     - backendServiceArm
       - This is the config name for service connection in terraform when working with azure devops.
+    - backendAzureRmResourceGroupName
+      - Rg having storage account that has container which contains tfstate file.
+    - backendAzureRmStorageAccountName
+      - Storage account to host container for state file.
+    - backendAzureRmContainerName
+      - Container to host tf state file.
+    - backendAzureRmKey
+      - tf state file.
+The name could be anything. for example dev-terraform.tfstate

 ## Syntax
 - Provider